tuna-f1sh/kicad-makefile/README.md

 See my [entree project](https://github.com/tuna-f1sh/entree/actions) as an example of how to use this to build outputs for release etc.

 Use the environment variable `EXIT_CODE_VIOLATIONS=1` to fail the build on ERC/DRC violations.
 The rules are checked as part of the `sch` and `pcb` targets.
 To just check rules with exit code, use `EXIT_CODE_VIOLATIONS=1 make rules` Alternatively, the to the `SCH_ERC_FLAGS` and `PCB_DRC_FLAGS` `--exit-code-violations`

+## Extra Setup

+These steps are optional and can be skipped if the defaults are acceptable.

+> [!NOTE]
+> `BOM_CMD` is required for KiCad < 8.0 as it does not include a BOM generation tool.
+KiCad 8.0+ includes a BOM generation tool, but it is not as feature rich as KiBOM.

+* `BOM_CMD`: [KiBOM](https://github.com/SchrodingersGat/KiBoM): requires install either with `pip` or path to repository - see [Makefile.example](https://github.com/tuna-f1sh/kicad-makefile/blob/main/Makefile.example) and './bin/kibom'.
+Can be defined with `BOM_CMD` and `BOM_CMD_FLAGS`.
+Note that by default, the KiBOM script appends to target output so will be re-built whenever `BOM_FILE` is a prerequisite.
+One can fix this by supplying a 'bom.ini' with `output_file_name = %O`.

 ## Useful Variables